christhompson/recognizers-arch/README.md

     See the License for the specific language governing permissions and limitations under the License.

-A copy of the Apache License, Version 2.0 is included in LICENSE.
+A copy of the Apache License, Version 2.0 is included in `LICENSE`.

 Included datasets are under their own stated license, and are included here for convenience.